Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Should I add my teen to my insurance or get them a separate policy?

 You should almost always add your teen to your existing insurance policy rather than getting them separate coverage.
-Adding a teen costs approximately $3,048-$4,308 annually on average, while a standalone teen policy costs around $7,152 per year for identical coverage.
-Your teen benefits from your driving history, multi-policy discounts, and loyalty benefits when added to your existing policy, resulting in savings of $2,800-$3,800 or more per year compared to a separate policy.
+Adding a teen costs approximately $2,500–$5,200 annually depending on the insurer, while a standalone teen policy averages $7,152 or more per year for identical coverage.
+Your teen benefits from your driving history, multi-policy discounts, and loyalty benefits when added to your existing policy — potentially saving $2,000–$4,000 or more per year compared to a separate policy.

 What discounts are available for teen drivers?

-The most valuable teen driver discounts include good student discounts (10-25% savings for B average or better), driver's education course completion (5-15% off), away-at-school discounts (10-20% if attending college 100+ miles away without a car), and telematics or safe driving programs (up to 30% savings).
+The most valuable teen driver discounts include good student discounts (5–25% savings for B average or better), driver's education course completion (5–15% off), away-at-school discounts (10–20% if attending college 100+ miles away without a car), and telematics or safe driving programs like Erie YourTurn or USAA SafePilot (up to 30% savings).
 Additional discounts include bundling policies, low mileage programs, defensive driving courses, and anti-theft device installations.
-Combining multiple discounts can reduce premiums by 30-50% or more, potentially saving $2,000-$3,000 annually.
+Combining multiple discounts can reduce premiums by 30–50% or more, potentially saving $2,000–$3,000 annually.

 At what age can a teenager get their own car insurance policy?

 Teenagers can legally obtain their own car insurance policy at age 18 in most states when they reach legal adult status and can sign binding contracts.
-Some states allow 16-17 year-olds to get policies if they're legally emancipated or married.
-However, teens under 25 pay significantly higher rates for standalone policies and typically save thousands of dollars annually by remaining on their parents' insurance policy until age 25 or later when rates decrease substantially due to aging out of the high-risk driver category.
+Some states allow 16–17 year-olds to get policies if they're legally emancipated or married.
+However, teens under 25 pay significantly higher rates for standalone policies and typically save thousands annually by remaining on their parents' insurance until age 25 or later, when rates decrease 20–40% from aging out of the high-risk driver category.

 Compare Car Insurance Rates in Ohio